 Estate Planning

 She is certified by the Florida Supreme Court as a Family Law Mediator, and provides mediation services to all parties (with or without attorneys) who wish to pursue a more practical, cost-efficient and solution-focused approach to their family law concerns.

-Ms. Rudin charges $250.00 per hour for her family law mediation services (unless otherwise stated in the confirmation letter).
+Effective July 1, 2024, Rachael charges $275.00 per hour for her family law mediation services (unless otherwise stated in the confirmation letter).
 Please note there is a two-hour minimum for any mediation conference.

-If you are interested in scheduling a family law mediation, please click to select a date and time for your mediation with Ms. Rudin.
+If you are interested in scheduling a family law mediation, please click to select a date and time for your mediation with Rachael.

+Estate Planning